 7. Wulf and Lamb

-Wulf and Lamb is a vegan eatery known for its soul-satisfying comfort food., The restaurant’s cozy and stylish two-floor setting is perfect for enjoying its delicious vegan burgers, hearty bowls, and scrumptious desserts.
+Wulf and Lamb is a vegan eatery known for its soul-satisfying comfort food., The restaurant’s cosy and stylish two-floor setting is perfect for enjoying its delicious vegan burgers, hearty bowls, and scrumptious desserts.
 I am definitely coming back to try the rest of the dishes but I loved their Creamy mushroom pasta and Katsu curry.

 Fully vegan: Yes